 Tummy tucks can be combined with liposuction techniques or with breast enhancement as part of a mommy makeover procedure.
 The abdominal area can be stubborn and not respond to diet and exercise, some patients have had significant weight loss and now have excess skin.
 This skin will not go away unless it is removed by surgery.
-Patients may also a rectus diastasis where the rectus muscles are weak and abdomen protrudes outwards gives the appearance of a fat abdomen.
+Patients may also a rectus diastasis where the rectus muscles are weak and the abdomen protrudes outwards gives the appearance of a flat abdomen.
 In this case plication of the rectus muscles can help.

 Types of Tummy Tucks

 Traditional Tummy Tuck: The incision is horizontal across the bikini line.
 The length of the incision is based on how much excess skin there is and contouring.
 The incision is kept low and hidden by should be hidden by underwear.
-The mons area is also lifted with this technique and belly button is transposed.
+The mons area is also lifted with this technique and the belly button is transposed.
 The rectus or 6 pack muscles are plicated or tightened like a corset and the excess skin and fat is removed.
 Liposuction may combine with a tummy tuck and usually performed on the sides or flank areas.

 Mini-Tummy Tuck: This variant of a traditional tummy tuck will not give the full contour of the traditional tummy tuck.
 There is no plication of the muscles and the belly button is generally not transposed.
-True candidates for this procedure are uncommon and is limited to those with a small amount of skin laxity low down with no excess fat above the belly button.
+True candidates for this procedure are uncommon and are limited to those with a small amount of skin laxity low down with no excess fat above the belly button.

 Fleur Di Lis Tummy tuck Abdominoplasty: This is a traditional tummy tuck horizontal incision combined with a vertical midline incision.
 The midline incision is a necessity to contour the full torso in those with a large amount of circumferential excess tissue.
 The horizontal incision simply is not enough to get all the skin out.
 The incision pattern looks like a large T.